andreaendigital/tf-infra-demoGitea/README.md

-# Car Price Prediction Infrastructure
+# Gitea Infrastructure

-A complete DevOps solution for deploying a Flask-based car price prediction application on AWS using Infrastructure as Code (IaC) and automated CI/CD pipelines.
+A complete DevOps solution for deploying Gitea (self-hosted Git service) on AWS using Infrastructure as Code (IaC) and automated CI/CD pipelines.

 ## 🏗️ Architecture Overview